polychromatic/polychromatic-docs/pages/openrazer.md

 ### My device is showing up as unrecognised!

+This either means:

+* OpenRazer isn't properly installed (usually a driver or permissions problem)
+* The USB device ID isn't supported yet.

-Try the troubleshooter provided by Polychromatic (via **Tools → OpenRazer** in the Controller).
+Try the troubleshooter provided by Polychromatic (via **Tools → OpenRazer**).
 This identities most common problems.
 Alternately, take a look at [OpenRazer's Troubleshooting Guide](https://github.com/openrazer/openrazer/wiki/Troubleshooting).

-If your device is not supported in the version of OpenRazer you have installed, it is normal for Razer `[1532]` USB devices to appear as unrecognised.
+If the device is connected via Bluetooth, unfortunately, OpenRazer doesn't support this as it doesn't identify as a USB device. <sup>[[See Bluetooth Issues]](https://github.com/openrazer/openrazer/issues?q=state%3Aopen%20label%3ABluetooth)</sup>

 ---

-### My device isn't listed as supported, what do I do?
+### My device isn't supported, what do I do?

-If your device isn't listed on the [Supported Devices](https://polychromatic.app/devices/) page, there's some work to do in OpenRazer.
+If your device USB ID isn't listed on the [Supported Devices](https://polychromatic.app/devices/) page, there's some work to do in OpenRazer.

 [Search for an issue on the OpenRazer repository](https://github.com/openrazer/openrazer/issues)